Chisom-Ojiaku/Hackbio-cancer-internship/README.md

 This essay draws on the work of several pioneering researchers in the field of machine learning and cancer care.
 Their contributions have been invaluable in shaping the insights presented in this document.

----

-This version is concise and focuses on the purpose and content of your essay, while providing clear instructions on how it can be used by readers.